 So How Does This Difference Change Our Lives?

-Imagine a time where citizens would not even know the air quality of their state or country.
+Imagine a time when citizens would not even know the air quality of their state or country.
 Now, with the continuous air quality monitoring systems and AQI dissemination to the public through display boards, people are more aware and cautious about the health impact of air pollution.
-Citizens and authority can initiate action to reduce air pollution with the environment data.
-Introduction of continuous air quality monitor has eased the environment monitoring through its various features.
+Citizens and authorities can initiate action to reduce air pollution with environmental data.
+The introduction of continuous air quality monitors has eased environment monitoring through its various features.

 Scalable Real-time Monitoring – Manual AAQMS is bulky and huge and therefore, its mass installation is not possible.
 On the other hand, sensor-based CAAQMS is compact and lightweight to allow for deployment en masse.
 This feature makes hyperspatial data possible to gather data from all corners of the region or city.

 Data Acquisition – Manual monitoring results in delayed data collection, transmission, and availability.
 Whereas, real-time monitoring enables the environmental assessment as soon as the sample is collected.
 This bridges the time-lapse between data acquisition and analytics for speeding up the whole monitoring process.

 Measurement Features – Currently, the existing AAQMS only monitors limited parameters, like PM, and harmful gases like SO2, NO2, CO, CO2, etc. The advanced CAAQMS covers a broader range of parameters including PM, SOx, NOx, CO, CO2, TVOCs, and weather parameters like temperature, humidity, pressure, wind speed & direction, light intensity, UV radiations, noise, rainfall, and floods.